mykhani/BeagleboneGreen-RoadTest/README.md

 ![Servos in action](images/servos_in_action.gif)

 ## 6. ROS
 ROS is an integral part of the modern robotic systems.
-It provides the software infrastructure to develop complex robotic applications and provides the implementation of most of the robotic functionality including sensor interfacing, communication, navigation, mapping and simulation.
+It provides a standardized software infrastructure to develop complex robotic applications and provides the implementation of commonly desired robotic functionalities including sensor interfacing, communication, navigation, mapping and simulation etc.

 ### 6.1 Installing ROS on Beaglebone Green
-While looking for instructions on installing ROS on Beagebone Green debian, I found out that currently there are three options for enabling ROS on Beaglebone:
+While looking for the instructions for installing ROS on the debian distribution of Beagebone Green, I found out that currently there are three options for enabling ROS on Beaglebone:

 1. Run Ubuntu distribution on Beaglebone Green and then install the compatible ROS packages.
 2. Run the Angstrom distribution on Beaglebone Green and then add additional ROS packages.